 There are numerous things to consider when adding a fire pit to your Maryland home, and fortunately, Rhine Landscaping is happy to help you weigh the pros and cons.

 - How much do you want to spend?
-Costs can range greatly from a self-dug fire pit with minimal seating area to a lavish outdoor fire pit with plenty of seating to go around and keep your guests comfortably cushioned
+Costs can range greatly from a self-dug fire pit with minimal seating area to a lavish outdoor fire pit with plenty of seating to go around and keep your guests comfortably cushioned and cozy.

 - Do you want a fire pit that draws people to one spot or a fire pit that goes where the party goes?
 You can choose between a permanent fire pit that is built-in using materials that match your garden or house or a portable fire pit that comes in a variety of materials.
 Regardless of which way you choose, it is important to use proper stones and materials to keep your fire safely under control.
 Consider proportion: you want your pit to have room for seating and circulation while not overwhelming your entire outdoor property.